Visiting Banff in December 2023? Here’s ALL You Need to Know

 How Cold is Banff in December?

-So what is the temperature in Banff, Canada in December?
-December is cold in Banff; there’s no sugar-coating it.
-In fact, some of the most frigid weather of the entire year is in December.
+What is the temperature in December?
+It’s a very cold time of year in the Canadian Rockies.
+In fact, some of the most frigid weather of the entire year comes in December.
 The average temperature is about -4°C, and after dark, it plummets below -10°C, but don’t be surprised if it reaches -15°C or even -20°C.

 That being said, the weather in Banff in December can be pretty pleasant, with many sunny days throughout the month.
-When you’re standing in the sun, even in December, you can feel relatively warm – for Alberta that is.
+When you’re standing in the sun, even in December, you can feel relatively warm – for Alberta.
+The winter air in Banff and Lake Louise is very dry and cold — we highly recommend protecting your skin.

-Skiing and snowboarding in Banff are in full swing come December.
+Skiing and snowboarding are in full swing in December.
 The earlier in the month that you are on the mountain shredding it, the less busy it will be.
 Expect holiday crowds from December 24 until after the New Year.

 The same goes for the rest of the park.
 Banff gets noticeably busier around the holidays until about a week after January.
 Visitors flock here to spend Christmas inside a snow globe, but it’s nothing compared to the summer crowds.